First Aid: Allergic Reactions

 - dizziness or fainting

-- Contact a doctor if your child has an allergic reaction that is more than mild or concerns you.
+- Call the doctor if your child has an allergic reaction that is more than mild or worries you.